TwilioDevEd/clicktocall-spring/README.md

    ```bash
    $ ./gradlew bootRun
    ```
-   This will run the application in an exploded form on port 8080.
+   This will run the application on port 8080.

 1. Expose the application to the wider Internet using [ngrok](https://ngrok.com/)

    ```bash
    $ ngrok 8080
    ```

-   Once you have started ngrok, update your Twilio's number voice URL setting to use your ngrok hostname, so it will look something like
+   Configure your Twilio's number voice URL to match your ngrok URL.
-   this:
+   It should look something like this:

    ```
    http://<your-ngrok-subdomain>.ngrok.io/connect